Updated March 18, 2026

 How to avoid

-Use beach showers only for a quick rinse.
-Save the soap for your hotel bathroom.
+Use beach showers for a quick rinse only.
+Save the soap and shampoo for your hotel or apartment bathroom.

 Beach